ybezsonov/kro/examples/eks-cluster-mgmt/README.md

 **NOTE:** As this example evolves, some of the instructions below will be detailed further (e.g. the creation of the management cluster), others (e.g. controllers installation) will be automated via the GitOps flow.

+## Prerequisites
+1. AWS account for the management cluster
+2. AWS account for workload clusters; each with the following IAM roles:
+    - `eks-cluster-mgmt-ec2`
+    - `eks-cluster-mgmt-eks`
+    - `eks-cluster-mgmt-iam`

+    The permissions should be as needed for every controller.
+    Trust policy:
+    ```json
+    {
+        "Version": "2012-10-17",
+        "Statement": [
+            {
+                "Effect": "Allow",
+                "Principal": {
+                    "AWS": "arn:aws:iam::<mgmt-account-id>:role/ack-<srvc-name>-controller"
+                },
+                "Action": "sts:AssumeRole",
+                "Condition": {}
+            }
+        ]
+    }
+    ```

 ## Instructions
 ### Environment variables